 As the financial crisis with the Northern Rock and the wider British economy escalated, the Lord Mayor was forced to change his rhetoric - albeit subtly.
 Publically at least, his primary focus was switched from the aggressive pursuit of ever more 'business-friendly' investment environments, to a position of reassurance; reassurance that the City of London was as strong as ever.

-On a trip to China in June 2008, the Lord Mayor incorrectly stated that:

-"London's strong institutions and high levels of capital mean that despite the credit crunch, the UK is not likely to go into recession."
-100

-As late as January 2009, at a time when the UK's financial industry and wider economy was in turmoil, the Lord Mayor visited Morocco and maintained that:

-"The City of London is one of world's leading financial centres.
-Whilst recognising the challenges, we see the global international financial crisis as an opportunity to create a stronger, sounder future for the City, building on the city's many strengths."

-However, the Lord Mayor was forced to directly contradict earlier support for deregulation and innovative financial instruments.
-For example, in February 2010 on

-Report by The Rt.
-Hon.
-The Lord Mayor (Alderman David Brewer CMG) on his visit to Japan and Northern China, 31 August-16 September 2006

-&lt;sup>97 Report by The Rt.
-Hon.
-The Lord Mayor (Alderman David Brewer CMG) on his visit to Japan and Northern China, 31 August-16 September 2006 is visit to Bahrain, the Lord Mayor stated that:
+On a trip to China in June 2008, the Lord Mayor incorrectly stated that: "London's strong institutions and high levels of capital mean that despite the credit crunch, the UK is not likely to go into recession 100".
+As late as January 2009, at a time when the UK's financial industry and wider economy was in turmoil, the Lord Mayor visited Morocco and maintained that: "The City of London is one of world's leading financial centres.
+Whilst recognising the challenges, we see the global international financial crisis as an opportunity to create a stronger, sounder future for the City, building on the city's many strengths."101 However, the Lord Mayor was forced to directly contradict earlier support for deregulation and innovative financial instruments.
+For example, in February 2010 on is visit to Bahrain, the Lord Mayor stated that: "On the surface Bahrain has weathered the financial crises well.
+With a more stringent regulatory regime than other Gulf countries...it entered the crises from a position of a relative strength...banks had not dealt in risky derivatives they were shielded, to a degree, from the worst effects of the crises 102".
+During another visit to India in May 2008, the Lord Mayor was faced with a Government which had disagreed with his push for 'Big Bang' deregulation.
+Finance Minister Chidambaram: "...suggested that India's cautious approach to the opening of the financial sector had helped them

-&lt;sup>99 Report by The Rt.
+99 Report by The Rt.
 Hon.
 The Lord Mayor (Mr Alderman John Stuttard) on his visit to China, Malaysia and Vietnam, Friday 20th April-Monday 7th May 2007